Minimal wave: Background and etymology

 Veronica Vasicka, founder of the Minimal Wave record label, claims to have coined the genre name.
 She stated in a 2009 interview:

-I had this collection of Dutch magazines from the early ’80s, and they kept using the terms "minimal electronics", "new wave", "coldwave" and a bunch of others.
+I had this collection of Dutch magazines from the early '80s, and they kept using the terms "minimal electronics", "new wave", "coldwave" and a bunch of others.
 I kind of thought there should be a term that covers all this music, and I thought "minimal wave" could be it.
 When I registered the website, I was able to register the name.

 For a 2009 publicity piece, Vasicka wrote that the music overlaps with several other genres, "The Minimal Wave genre actually formed only several years ago, as a result of a resurgence of interest in the roots of pre-MIDI electronic new wave (1978–1985), mainly from North America, Europe and Japan.
-This music is sometimes referred to as minimal electronic, minimal synth, coldwave, new wave, technopop, or synthpop, depending on the particular style, year, and location of the band."
+This music is sometimes referred to as minimal electronic, minimal synth, coldwave, new wave, technopop, or synth-pop, depending on the particular style, year, and location of the band."
 She identifies Orchestral Manoeuvres in the Dark's Organisation, Depeche Mode's Speak & Spell, John Foxx's Metamatic, Kraftwerk's The Man-Machine, Yellow Magic Orchestra's Solid State Survivor, and early Human League as influential in the development of the genre.

-In its heyday, the music's demographic had subcultures all over the world, but was most critical in Europe (particularly the UK) and the US, where the machines used to create this type of music were readily available.
-The fanzine CLEM (Contact List Of Electronic Musicians) helped create a worldwide community of musicians in the genre, prior to the use of the Internet.
+In its heyday, the music's demographic had subcultures all over the world, but was most critical in Europe (particularly the United Kingdom) and the United States, where the machines used to create this type of music were readily available.
+The fanzine CLEM (Contact List Of Electronic Musicians) helped create a worldwide community of musicians in the genre, prior to the Internet.
 Many of the musicians in the genre collaborated via mail.